100 Notable alumni of

 -

 Vincent "Vinnie" Viola is an American billionaire businessman and U.S. Army veteran.
-He was for several weeks President Donald Trump's nominee for United States Secretary of the Army, before withdrawing from consideration.
-Viola is the owner of the Florida Panthers of the National Hockey League (NHL), and the founder and chairman of Virtu Financial.
+For several weeks in 2016 he was President Donald Trump's nominee for United States Secretary of the Army, before withdrawing from consideration.
+Viola is the owner of the Florida Panthers of the National Hockey League (NHL), and the founder and Chairman Emeritus of Virtu Financial.
 He is also the owner of St. Elias Stables and co-owner, with fellow Brooklynite Anthony Bonomo, of the 2017 Kentucky Derby winner Always Dreaming.
 From 2001 to 2004, he was the chairman of the New York Mercantile Exchange (NYMEX).

 -